-Apply for a business credit card
+1. Apply for a business credit card

-In this sense, it’s a good idea to apply for a secured credit card, perfect for those who don’t have a very extensive credit history but need an initial loan.
+In this sense, it’s a good idea to apply for a secured credit card, perfect for those who don’t have a pervasive credit history but need an initial loan.
 However, be cautious and avoid exceeding the credit limits.
 The fact that the funds are there doesn’t mean you need to use them all!

 Once you have a business credit card, stop using your personal card for your business expenses.
 While it may be easier to use your personal credit card than getting a separate one for your business, this will not build your business credit.

-1. Separate your personal expenses from your business expenses
+2. Separate your personal expenses from your business expenses

 Your first step should be to make sure your business gets the legal status of a Corporation or a Limited Liability Company (known as an LLC).
 You will not be able to build commercial credit only with your personal credit score.

-2. Get an Employer Identification Number
+3. Get an Employer Identification Number

-You must also register on the website of the agency Dun & Bradstreet Credibility Corporation to obtain a DUNS number: with this number your business will be added to a database of millions of companies, thus allowing your company’s credit history to be consulted by your potential customers, banks, and potential business partners.
+You must also register on the website of the agency Dun & Bradstreet Credibility Corporation to obtain a DUNS number: with this number your business will be added to a database of millions of companies, thus allowing your company’s credit history to be consulted by your potential customers, banks, and prospective business partners.

-3. Put your business on the map
+4. Put your business on the map

 You can not build credit effectively until you have established your business.
 Make sure your business’s name, address, and email are up to date.
 Get a business phone number and make sure it’s reflected in the directory.

-4. Establish lines of credit with your suppliers
+5. Establish lines of credit with your suppliers

 In the business world, a solid line of credit with your main suppliers is worth gold.
 Many providers offer this type of benefit, which means you can pay for your supplies several days or even weeks after receiving your inventory.

 6. Update your data at the credit bureaus

-As we mentioned in a previous article, there are several credit agencies that collect information and create business credit scores, such as Experian and Equifax.
+As we mentioned in a previous article, several credit agencies collect information and create business credit scores, such as Experian and Equifax.
 All of them have a different method to calculate the scores, and each bank and financial institution reports different data to these agencies.

-6. Check your credit report frequently
+7. Check your credit report frequently

 25 % of small business owners report significant errors in their credit reports.
 Reading your credit history carefully can help you detect any problems or inaccuracies.
 If you find an error, you must file a complaint with the appropriate agency.

 8. Always pay on time

-When you pay your bills on time, you are showing that your business is reliable and you can effectively manage your debts.
+When you pay your bills on time, you are showing that your business is reliable, and you can effectively manage your debts.
 If you fall behind your payments, your creditors can send negative reports to the credit bureaus.

 9. Deposit all cash to your business account

 Even if you transact in cash, deposit it into the business bank account, please.
 There is no other way to prove your business growth and the true size of your business.
 Besides, keeping your cash under a mattress or stored away somewhere is just not safe or smart!